 - disease: death in life and life in death

 Sadly, the repair man is here and I have to supervise the fixing of shit.

 In The Postmodern, Malpas says:

-at the heart of identity there is a ‘thinking I’ that experiences, conceptualises and interacts with the world … This ‘I’ has been questioned, challanged and problematised by more recent modern and postmodern theorists.
+at the heart of identity there is a ‘thinking I’ that experiences, conceptualizes and interacts with the world … This ‘I’ has been questioned, challenged and problematized by more recent modern and postmodern theorists.
 (57)

-Traditionally, the question of sexual difference is treated by coupling it with the opposition … a culture’s values are premised on an organisation of thought in which descriptions of the feminine are determined by masculine categories of order, opposition and heirarchy.
+Traditionally, the question of sexual difference is treated by coupling it with the opposition … a culture’s values are premised on an organization of thought in which descriptions of the feminine are determined by masculine categories of order, opposition and hierarchy.
 (72)

 To consider Winterson’s audience, reader reactions within our class seem fraught with desire to code the narrator’s gender.
 Some folks are downright frustrated and combing sentences for any give-away.
 Obviously to reveal the strength of this desire is important, but why?
 Without a gender definition, is it impossible to contextualize the significance of the novel’s events?

 Having read the book’s back cover, I knew that the narrator’s gender would never be revealed.
 This could be why I never grew frustrated.
 Certainly it was an odd experience seeing my perceptions slip from one gender to another.
 I became increasingly aware that situations and characteristics attributed to the same character conjured different results.
 By no means did I “get” what was happening to me, but the following passage by Malpas outlines that experience rather well: